 With a bankruptcy, a debt attorney will help you prepare all the required paperwork you need in your case.
-They can answer your questions and give you a basic rundown on local rules and procedures in the courtroom.
+They can answer your questions and give you a basic rundown on rules and procedures in the courtroom.

 How Much Does It Cost to Hire a Debt Lawyer?

+Many law firms provide free debt consultations.
+It is best to set up an in-person visit.
 When you decide on a lawyer, get a list of all charges and fees in writing so you know what to expect to pay.
 In a debt settlement, a lawyer may have contingency fees, which means the lawyer receives a percentage of money you recover.

 A debt lawyer can charge an overall flat fee for a straightforward process like a simple bankruptcy.
-A debt lawyer can also charge by the hour, with the rates varying on the lawyer’s experience level and knowledge of debt.
+A debt lawyer can also charge by the hour, with the rates varying based on the lawyer’s experience level and knowledge of debt.